denniskigen/ampath-forms/pages/docs/expression-helpers.md

 ### Return value

 The `targetControl` value when it is truthy.
 Otherwise, the matching observation's value — for coded values, the answer concept's UUID; for simple values, the value itself.
 Returns **null** when nothing is found.
+Note that the truthiness checks mean valid falsy values are not distinguishable from missing ones: a falsy `targetControl` (such as `0` or `false`) falls through to the encounter lookup, and a falsy observation value is returned as **null**.